yashu1wwww/Youtube-auto-comments-to-shorts-using-multiple-accounts/README.md

 # Youtube-auto-comments-to-shorts
-Youtube auto comments to shorts using selenium with python also in localhost
+Youtube auto comments to shorts using multiple accounts using selenium with python also in localhost

 👉Auto Cmt To YouTube Shorts

 https://youtu.be/TyqPz63witk

-#Replace Email and Pass in 14 & 15 line and also
+#Replace Email and Pass in 14 & 15 line and also in 269 & 270

 note:-use accounts which dont have 2-factor authentication...

 change the cmt text if you needed to your required cmts in 11th line

-replace 27th line with youtube shorts link...
+replace youtube video shorts in urls.txt file..

 After download the folder extract it and open cmd and enter Python If You Find Python Version